8 Roadblocks of Employee Monitoring Software Onboarding

 Outlining the following can ease team member anxiety and ensure job satisfaction:

-• the reason why you’re monitoring them
+• The reason why you’re monitoring them

-• what data will be monitored.
+• And what data will be monitor

-• how their personal information is safe.
+• How their personal information is safe.

 The ideal employee monitoring software will not collect keystrokes or track personal data.
-Once a member logs out from work, application and browser data should not be tracked till the next login.
+Once a member logs out from work, application, and browser data should not be tracked till the next login.

-#3 Members are Unfamiliar with the Software
+3 Members are Unfamiliar with the Software

 An employee monitoring software should not be intrusive.
 There should be a minimum need to interact with the software at all.

-#4 Defining Productivity Benchmarks
+4 Defining Productivity Benchmarks

 Managers should be enabled to set expected office in/out times or expected productive hours for individual members.
-For instance, DeskTrack records productive hours and compares them with expected productive hours to give a percentage figure of performance of every team member.
+For instance, DeskTrack records productive hours and compares them with expected productive hours to give a percentage figure of the performance of every team member.

 DeskTrack Productivity Benchmarks